eclipse-ecal/ecal/doc/rst/advanced/ecal_in_docker.rst

    Older versions lack the ability to utilize the host_group_name in the ecal.ini file, thus it won't work.

-In eCAL, you are able to set host belonging over network borders by utilizing the eCAL.ini configuration file with the same ``host_group_name`` - in the following steps, you will learn how to set this up.
+In eCAL, you are able to set host belonging over network borders by utilizing the :file:`ecal.ini` configuration file with the same ``host_group_name`` - in the following steps, you will learn how to set this up.

 .. note::
     If we dont set the same ``host_group_name`` on our Host and our Containers, an IPC-Communication across host borders is not avaialble with different host names.